 It was at these events that Tanvi honed her skills and made a mark on the nascent Indian surfing and SUP scene.
 She claimed the top prize in her first competitive SUP event, the 2015 Covelong Point Surf Classic and continued that streak at the Manapad Classic Surf and Sail Festival and India Open of Surfing fest in 2016.

-go to site The water champion
+The water champion

 Prepping for these events is hard work.
 Tanvi and her team at Mantra, where she continues to train and learn, work on breathing, endurance, sprints and strength.
 “I used to watch SUP videos online before competitions and try learning techniques from that,” Tanvi said.
 The folks at Mantra have also campaigned for her sponsorships and often travel with her for events.